shelleyloosespatience/hanime-scraper/README.md

 ---

-> “I just wanted a smooth fap experience, so I built one.”
+> “I just wanted a smooth fap experience for my gooner friends- so I built one.”
 > — `@me_straight` on Discord LOL- contact for any kind of work im down bad for money frfr :3

 ```